SignalK/specification/gitbook-docs/resources.md

 ## CREATING a Resource Entry

+_Note: The creation, update or deletion of a resource should trigger the relevent Delta UPDATE message._

 ### Via HTTP

 __1. Where the server will generate the UUID of the new resource:__